 This is more of an advanced feature which takes a little longer but it can be really effective when people want to see what the products look like on real people, not just models.
 Having an Instagram feed that allows you to add additional images through Instagram to your product pages can be a really useful sales tool.

-These will become one of the most important things you can have in your online store, so it’s really important you’ve got that set up from the get go, that customers can log in quickly and easily and leave a review.
+These will become one of the most important things you can have in your online store, so it’s really important you’ve got that set up from the beginning so that customers can quickly and easily leave a review.

 Have a process or automation for chasing reviews that doesn’t involve you having to do this manually, so when somebody checks out and buys a product they then automatically get emailed asking to leave a review on a number of occasions until they go ahead and do that.

-You can create incentives to leave a review, maybe you give a discount, a certain percentage of your next shop.
-Incentives are a great idea and having an automated process for gathering the reviews – most people are willing to do it but don’t think of it themselves.
+You can create incentives to leave a review, maybe you give a discount or a certain percentage off your next shop.

 We hope you’ve gained some valuable advice for launching your ecommerce store.
 One thing that’s really important when starting up is understanding your niche, click here to listen to our top tips on nailing your niche to help take your business to the next level.